 6 Female Bioborgs

-Lejla Kucukalic received her Ph.D. in English from the University of Delaware.
-She taught at Columbia University and University of California Los Angeles and is currently at Khalifa University, Abu Dhabi.
-She is the author of Philip K. Dick, Canonical Writer of the Digital Age (Routledge, 2008) and articles about Arabic science fiction and cross-cultural education.
+Lejla Kucukalic received her PhD in English from the University of Delaware, USA.
+She taught at Columbia University, USA, and the University of California Los Angeles, USA, and is currently at Khalifa University, UAE.
+She is the author of Philip K. Dick: Canonical Writer of the Digital Age (2008) and articles about Arabic science fiction and cross-cultural education.